CalebAP/PracticeSMBW/README.md

 # PracticeSMBW
 A speedrunning practice mod for New Super Mario Bros.
-Wii The goal of this mod is my make a NSMBW practice mod that allows for practice in *ALL* Any% levels
+Wii.
+The goal of this mod is my make a NSMBW practice mod that allows for practice in *ALL* Any% levels.
+Inspired by [Romain's BetterSMBW](https://github.com/R0mainSR/BetterSMBW)

 ## Installation
 To install this mod, follow these steps: